b-wave/VP2_TFT-Weather-Receiver/Hardware/README.md

 D3| Red |  Controlled by Pin A3, flashes for bad stuff D4| Green |Controlled by Pin D9 (same as Motieno LED) good stuff D5| ACTY | Controlled by Pin D4 to show some status?
 Maybe as SD card issues?
-D6| Yellow | (DNI) TP6 connect if needed for debug, visile from front panel D7| SD_CS | on if SD Card chip is selected (SPI activity)
+D6| Yellow | (DNI) TP6 connect if needed for debug, visible from front panel D7| SD_CS | on if SD Card chip is selected (SPI activity)